 People volunteer for a variety of reasons: they want to help patients and the hospital to receive school credit, to do career exploration or to get job experience.
 Your volunteer experience will be what you make of it.
 Please be aware that volunteering is no guarantee of employment at SMCS, nor does being a volunteer give you preference.

 Volunteers receive the following benefits:

 - Initial 2 step and annual Tuberculosis screening and interpretation

 - Hepatitis B vaccination (only if volunteering in a high risk area)

 - Appropriate Workers' Compensation insurance coverage while volunteer is on premises

-- An appropriate work space to aid volunteer in providing quality service at the Medical Centers
+- An appropriate work space to aid volunteer in providing quality service at the medical center

-- Invitation to events recognizing volunteer contribution and annual events recognizing contributions of the staff (i.e., picnics, holiday parties, ect.)
+- Invitation to events recognizing volunteer contribution and annual events recognizing contributions of the staff (i.e., picnics, holiday parties, etc.)

 - Use of Medical Resource Library